Offstage Theatre UK

 Offstage Theatre (UK) is "an enterprising young theatre company", based in Waltham Forest, London, run by Artistic Director and Producer Cressida Brown.
 The company's first piece was Home, written by Gbolahan Obisesan, Cressida Brown and Emily Randall in response to the demolition of the housing estate Beaumont Road.
 The site-responsive piece functioned as "a valuable document of a people and a place just moments before an irrevocable change".
 "The project, which overwhelmed the creative team with its success" established Offstage as a Site-specific theatre company.

 In 2015, Offstage Theatre was announced as recipients of the Kevin Spacey Artists of Choice Program.
 With KSF's support, they returned to Beaumont to create the sequel to Home, Re:Home.
-The production was performed at The Yard in 2016 and was nominated for Best Production and Best Ensemble at the Offies 2016.
+The production was performed at The Yard in 2016 and was nominated for the 2016 Offies for Best Production and Best Ensemble.

 Offstage has also staged a site-specific production of Macbeth in Paris to mark the 450th anniversary of Shakespeare's birthday.
 The production was featured on French news channel France 24, where director Cressida Brown and actor Florian Hutter were interviewed.

 Other productions include Walking The Tightrope, ten five-minute plays exploring censorship in the arts, longlisted for Amnesty Scotland's Freedom of Expression Award.
 "Tricky, dangerous, stimulating, discomfiting – what serious theatre is for, in other words"., it was first shown at Theatre Delicatessen with the following plays: